elliscode/roll20-character-sheet/README.md

 ![](img/install_001.png)

-3. Press the **Load unpacked** button in the top-left and select the `monster-health` directory in your clone of this repository
+3. Press the **Load unpacked** button in the top-left and select the `roll20-character-sheet` directory in your clone of this repository

 ![](img/install_002.png)